-5.1 Guidance was introduced by the DfE, as of September 2016, to ensure Local Authorities and schools make procedures even more robust to prevent children becoming 'missing'.
+Guidance was introduced by the DfE, as of September 2016, to ensure Local Authorities and schools make procedures even more robust to prevent children becoming 'missing'.

-5.2 Derbyshire County Council has effective tracking and enquiry systems in place and an appointed named person (CME Co-ordinator) to whom schools, other agencies and the public can make referrals regarding children who they believe are missing.
-Schools should refer children by day 11 at the latest and earlier if there are concerns identified.
+- 5.1 Derbyshire County Council has effective tracking and enquiry systems in place and an appointed named person (CME Co-ordinator) to whom schools, other agencies and the public can make referrals regarding children who they believe are missing.
+Schools should refer children by day 11 at the latest and earlier if there are concerns identified. - 5.2 Data regarding in-year admissions and leavers is collected from primary schools on a daily basis through school2school site and is transferred onto the LA's database (Synergy). - 5.3 In the case of secondary schools including academies, independent schools and free schools, notification must be given to the local authority prior to removing a child from school roll by sending a Children Missing Leaver form (CML) securely to the CME team. - 5.4 Weekly returns regarding in-year admissions are required to be sent to the local authority CME team securely using the Children Missing joiners form (CMJ) within 5 days of placing he child on roll. - 5.5 If a pupil ceases to attending a school and their whereabouts or destination school is not known, a CME referral form should be completed and sent to the

-5.3 Data regarding in-year admissions and leavers is collected from primary schools on a daily basis through school2school site and is transferred onto the LA's database (Synergy).
+CME Co-ordinator for action to be taken Schools, the Local Authority (and other agencies where necessary) need to act as soon as possible to make

-5.4 In the case of secondary schools including academies, independent schools and free schools, notification must be given to the local authority prior to removing a child from school roll either by 'phone or by sending a leaver form securely to the CME team.
-(See form CME SR2a), (Appendix 1).
+- reasonable enquiries. - 5.6 All forms and relevant guidance documents will be published on Derbyshire SchoolsNet. - 5.7 Coordinating casework in relation to investigating CME, including working closely with relevant services and agencies to determine appropriate provision for the child.
+Joint working arrangements are in place with services such as Children Services, Housing, Health, Police, Youth Offending Team, Probation, and other Local Authorities. - 5.8 The CME Co-ordinator can also access information through the CME database (Synergy) regarding children where a destination school is not known and take appropriate action. - 5.9 The CME Co-ordinator will maintain the Synergy database for updating, reporting and review. - 5.10 The CME manager will provide relevant reports for the performance groups and relevant boards and senior management as required. - 5.11 Regular CME meetings will be held to review complex and urgent cases and unresolved cases will be escalated to the Complex Case Panel. - 5.12 Raise awareness of the CME Policy and practice including training events for schools, school governors and partner organisations

-Weekly returns regarding in-year admissions are required to be sent to the local authority CME team securely using the joiners' form.
-(See form CME SR2b), (Appendix 2).
+6.0 The Role of the Inclusion Team

-5.5 Form CME SR1a (Appendix 3) should be completed and sent to the CME Coordinator for action to be taken to establish the whereabouts of children who cease attending and their whereabouts or destination school is not known.
-Schools, the Local Authority (and other agencies where necessary) need to act as soon as possible to make reasonable enquiries.
-(See schools net CME missing) link.
+The Inclusion Team oversees Derbyshire's vulnerable groups (in respect of access to education) by collating data on:

-5.6 Joint working arrangements are in place with services such as Children Services, Housing, Health, Police, Youth Offending Team, Probation and other Local Authorities.
+- Suspension and exclusion

-5.7 The CME Co-ordinator can also access information through the CME database (Synergy) regarding children where a destination school is not known and take appropriate action.
+- Offsite direction and Managed Moves

-5.8 The CME Co-ordinator will maintain the Synergy database for updating, reporting and review.
+- Children who have been out of education for more than 12 weeks

-6.0 The Role of Access and Inclusion
+- Children on part-time timetables.

-The Access and Inclusion Team oversee Derbyshire's vulnerable groups (in respect of access to education) by collating data on children without a school place, children who have been out of education for more than 12 weeks and children on part-time timetables.
-They work closely with the CME team to ensure appropriate support is given or that children return to school in a timely manner.
-The CME leadership team have oversight in relation to strategy and operational practice
+They work closely with the CME team to ensure appropriate support is given or that children return to school in a timely manner, utilising the authority's Fair Access Protocol where required.
+The ACRE leadership team have oversight in relation to strategy and operational practice